TJkrusinski/etat/README.md

 ## Etat

-French for `state`, is a state machine for the browser.
+French for `state`, is a state management package for the browser.
 Use it with [browserify](http://github.com/substack/browserify).

 Managing application state in the browser kind of sucks, this is one way to do it.